dataduke/jekyll-wikibox/README.md

     |   |-- img
     |   |-- js
     |   |-- favicon.ico
-    |-- box-N (box 1-4 implemented for testing; boxes can be added if needed and be renamed as wished)
+    |-- box-N         (box 1-4 for testing; if needed more boxes can be added or renamed)
     |   |-- _posts
     |   |   |-- 2013-01-01-hello-world.markdown (.md or .textile or .taskpaper)
     |   |   |-- 2013-01-01-hello-world (folder for post attachments)